What is In-Mold Labeling?

 • Label thickness

-Although IML is most commonly associated with injection molding, it can also be used in blow molding processes.
+Although IML is most commonly used with injection molding, it can also be used in blow molding processes.

 Injection Molding